 The state of California defaults to two different lines of reasoning when

-attempt to establish the grounds for a legitimate divorce are made.
-In
+attempting to establish the grounds for a legitimate divorce are made.

-order to leally dissolve a marriage under reasonable circumstances, it
+In order legally dissolve a marriage under reasonable circumstances, it

-must either be prove that the couple suffered from irreconcilable differences
+must either be proven that the couple suffered from irreconcilable differences

 or incurable insanity.